dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * The Authorization Server MUST return a 4.00 (Bad Request) response in case the 'cursor' parameter specifies a value other than 0 or than a positive integer.

-* If no series item X with 'index' having value P is found in the collection associated with the requester, then that item has been previously removed from the history of updates for that requester (see {{sec-series-pattern}}).
-In this case, the Authorization Server returns a 2.05 (Content) diff query response.
+* The Authorization Server returns a 2.05 (Content) diff query response formatted as follows, in case the series item X with 'index' having value P and the series item Y with 'index' having value P+1 are both not found in the collection associated with the requester.
+This occurs when the item Y (and possibly further ones after it) has been previously removed from the history of updates for that requester (see {{sec-series-pattern}}).

    The response payload includes a CBOR map with the following fields, whose CBOR labels are defined in {{trl-registry-parameters}}.